magedabdelsalam/employee-tracker/README.md

 2. Open your command line and cd to the cloned folder
 3. Run `npm install` to install all dependences
 4. Go into the db folder `cd db`
-5. Run `mysql -u root -p` then `source schema.sql` to create database and then `source schema.sql` to insert defined entries
+5. Run `mysql -u root -p` then `source schema.sql` to create database and then `source seed.sql` to insert defined entries
 4. Done!
 You're ready to use the app.
 ## Usage
 `node server.js`